VibeCoder01/SystemInsightsAnalyser/README.md

   - `computer-name`
   - `computer.domain.com` (FQDN)
   - `domain\computer`
-- **CSV Export**: Download the complete, filtered "Consolidated Machine View" as a CSV file for offline analysis and reporting.
-The export includes a column indicating if a machine is considered "disappeared".
+- **Enhanced CSV Export**: Download the complete, filtered "Consolidated Machine View" as a CSV file.
+The export now includes a dedicated column indicating if a machine is considered "disappeared," making it perfect for offline analysis and reporting.

 ## How to Use the Application